 Top Tips

-- Age & swimming ability: Jumps are only for strong swimmers.
-As a guide, most spots suit confident kids aged 8 and up.
+- Age & swimming ability: Jumps are only suitable for strong swimmers.
+Jumps over 5m are best enjoyed with a professional coasteering company.

 - Supervising adult: No solo jumps — ever.
 And always look for locals jumping with their kids.
 If it seems all adult, there will be a reason!